 The medical history portion of the initial doctor visit includes discussion about your general medical health, symptoms and when they first began, and the nature and frequency of athletic participation

-During the physicial examination, your doctor will check the range of motion, strength, and stability of your shoulder.
-He or she may perform specific tests by placing your arm in different positions to reproduce your symptoms.
+During the physical examination, your doctor will check the range of motion, strength, and stability of your shoulder.
+They may perform specific tests by placing your arm in different positions to reproduce your symptoms.

 The results of these tests help the doctor decide if additional testing or imaging of the shoulder is necessary.

 Your doctor may order tests to confirm your diagnosis and identify any associated problems.

 X-rays.
 X-rays create clear pictures of dense structures, like bone, so they will show any problems within the bones of your shoulder, such as arthritis or fractures.

 Magnetic resonance imaging (MRI).
 An MRI shows better images of soft tissues than an X-ray.
 It may help your doctor identify injuries to the labrum, ligaments, and tendons surrounding your shoulder joint.

 Computed tomography (CT) scan.
 A CT scan combines X-rays with computer technology to produce a very detailed view of the bones in the shoulder area.